 Þ BINITARIANISM (DUALITY) IN ROMAN CATHOLICISM, PROTESTANTISM, AND ARMSTRONGINISM

 However, in the context of the whole Bible, Jesus the Son of God is neither an ordinary human prophet nor an angel.
-Yet, many denominations state that the Man Jesus was created not begotten as a human being, and confuse Old Testament verses where the Angel of the Lord is mentioned, with New Testament verses that relate to God’s created spirit servants, the angels.
+Yet, many denominations state that the Man Jesus was created not begotten as a human being, and confuse Old Testament verses where the Angel of the Lord is mentioned, with New Testament verses that relate to God’s spirit servants, the angels.

-Some also say Jesus is not God but rather, the archangel Michael, while others blasphemously allege Jesus is Lucifer, the Morning Star.
-Jesus is God, not a star, (Heb.
+Others blasphemously allege that Jesus is Lucifer, the ‘morning star,’ but Jesus is God, not a star, (Heb.
 1:1-14.)
-Both fallen and holy angels are identified in the Bible as “stars,” (Job 38:7; Rev. 8:10-11.)
+Both fallen and holy angels are identified as “stars” in the Bible, (Job 38:7; Rev. 8:10-11.)
 This is why Isa.
-14:12 identifies the fallen Lucifer as the “Morning Star;” the false light-bringer.
-Sadly, even born again believers call Jesus “the bright and morning star in their hearts.”
-Yet, the Holy Spirit indwells believers, not a “star.”
-They get this from uncontextual verses such as Rev. 2:2:28 and 2 Pt.
+14:12 identifies the fallen Lucifer as “son of the morning” or the “morning star;” the false light-bringer.
+Sadly, even born again believers call Jesus “the bright and morning star in their hearts,” while only God the Holy Spirit indwells true believers, not angels or “stars.”
+They get this from uncontextual verses such as Rev. 2:28 and 2 Pt.
 1:19.
-But these two verses, which suggest Jesus is the “bright and morning star in our hearts,” cannot be part of the contextual truth of God’s Word, because ‘stars’ are Jesus’ created angels.
+However, those two verses, which suggest that Jesus is the “bright morning star,” cannot be part of the truth of God’s Word, because ‘stars’ are Jesus’ created angels.

 Heb.
 1:1-14 proves that Jesus is the Creator God of all the angels and the whole universe.
-During Old Testament times, “God spoke to [His Old Covenant, physical nation] through His [human] prophets, but in the [New Testament Covenant,] God has spoken to us by His Son, [Who did not simply ‘speak’ God’s Word, but always was, and will be the Word of God Himself,] Whom He appointed... lawful Owner of all things… Being [in the form of a Man,] the Brightness of His glory and the express Image of God’s Person; upholding all things by the Word of His power…” (Heb 1:1-3.)
+During Old Testament times, “God spoke to [His Old Covenant, physical nation] through His [human] prophets, but in the [New Testament Covenant,] God has spoken to us by His Son, [Who did not simply ‘speak’ God’s Word, but always was, and will be the Word of God Himself,] Whom He appointed... lawful Owner of all things… Being [in the complete form of a Man,] the Brightness of His glory and the express Image of God’s Person; upholding all things by the Word of His power…” (Heb 1:1-3.)

 Above Right: This image depicts the Catholic-Protestant trinity as the father and son, (two distinctly separate “divine persons” or gods,) with the insignificant holy spirit hovering over them.